ananthakumaran/paisa/docs/getting-started/tutorial.md

 The withdrawal transaction is bit more involved.
 When you buy a commodity, you buy them at a specific price on a specific date called lot.
-When you sell, you usually need to record which lot you are selling for taxation purpose, usually LIFO. `#!ledger -100 NIFTY {67.5281 INR} [2018/01/01] @ 67.7549 INR` means you are selling `#!ledger NIFTY` at price `#!ledger 67.7549 INR` that was bought on `#!ledger 2018/01/01` at `#!ledger 67.5281 INR`.
+When you sell, you usually need to record which lot you are selling for taxation purpose, usually FIFO. `#!ledger -100 NIFTY {67.5281 INR} [2018/01/01] @ 67.7549 INR` means you are selling `#!ledger NIFTY` at price `#!ledger 67.7549 INR` that was bought on `#!ledger 2018/01/01` at `#!ledger 67.5281 INR`.
 The gain or loss